 North American Society for the Study of Romanticism

-British and Scottish Romanticism, especially the work of James Hogg (1770-1835), national identity, Romantic poetry, the figure of the poet, imagined literary ancestries, journeys of the imagination and other worlds (from Virgil and Dante to Byron, Shelley, and Keats), utopianism, Romantic-era fiction, the Gothic, canon-making, parodies, theatre culture, and periodicals and anthologies of the late eighteenth and early nineteenth centuries.
+British and Scottish Romanticism, especially the work of James Hogg (1770-1835), national identity, Romantic poetry and the figure of the poet, imagined journeys and representations of other worlds (from Virgil and Dante to Byron, Shelley, and Keats), utopianism, Romantic-era fiction, the Gothic, canon-making, parodies, and early nineteenth-century periodical culture.

 My monograph, James Hogg and British Romanticism: A Kaleidoscopic Art (Palgrave Macmillan, 2016), argues for Hogg's centrality to British Romanticism, resituating his work in relation to Romantic contemporaries who include Byron, Blake, Scott, Baillie, Wordsworth, Coleridge, Southey, and Keats, and tracing his important inter-textual relationships to predecessors such as Spenser, Shakespeare, Johnson, Sterne, Gray, Collins, Macpherson, and Burns.
 Hogg creates a unique literary style which, I argue, is best described as 'kaleidoscopic' in view of its similarities with David Brewster's kaleidoscope, invented in 1816.
 Through original new critical readings of a spectrum of Hogg's key works in a range of genres, my book demonstrates how Hogg's kaleidoscopic literary practice unsettles and reshapes our canonical understanding of the Romantic period and his place in it.

-My other recent work includes an article on 'Keats and Romantic Conceptualisations of the Poet' in Romanticism (2016) and an essay on 'Poetic Genealogies: Keats's Northern Walking Tour' in the forthcoming collection, Keats's Places/Placing Keats, edited by Richard Marggraf Turley (Palgrave Macmillan).
+My other work includes an article on 'Keats and Romantic Conceptualisations of the Poet' in Romanticism (2016) and an essay on 'Poetic Genealogies: Keats's Northern Walking Tour' in the forthcoming collection, Keats's Places/Placing Keats, edited by Richard Marggraf Turley (Palgrave Macmillan, 2018).

 I am currently working on a book project, 'Re-figuring the Role of the Poet: the Romantic Poets and their Legacy', which examines the ways in which poets such as Coleridge, Shelley, Hogg, Keats, and Byron re-defined the social role and relevance of the poet, using imagined other-world spaces to interrogate and explore the socio-political and artistic concerns of their day.